Whatever you read here, as much as anything, choosing an IK with a deck is more about personal preference than function.

 Most inflatable kayaks are like canoes and have no deck.
-A few like the Gumotex Framura and Swing, or the Grabner Explorer and some Advanced Elements have fixed decks.
-Others have zip-back or removable decks.
-A few are listed in the table, above.
+A few like the Gumotex Framura and Swing, or the Grabner Explorer and Decathlon X500 and some Advanced Elements have fixed decks.
+Others like the Kokopelli Moki or Gumotex Seawave (flashing above) have zip-back or velcro decks.

-IKs sit higher in the water than a hardshell and swamping only occurs in rough seas or white water, especially in less stiff, low-pressure boats, as I found with my Sunny in Western Australia (left).
-Rough seas aren’t really suited to IKs, at least not alone, and full-on white-water IKs like the Gumotex Safari, Hyside Padillac (right) or the NRS MaverIK have self-bailing floors so what comes over the sides drains away.
-But even an unbailing IK will still float when full of water (as I also found in WA), so a bailing pump (right) or more simply a sawn-off plastic bottle scoop (left) are handy things to carry if out at sea for a while.
+IKs sit higher in the water than a hardshell and swamping only occurs in rough seas or white water, especially in less stiff, low-pressure boats, as I found with my Sunny in Western Australia (below).
+Rough seas aren’t really suited to IKs, at least not alone, and full-on white-water IKs like the Gumotex Safari, Hyside Padillac or the NRS MaverIK have self-bailing floors so what comes over the sides drains away.
+But even an unbailing IK will still float when full of water (as I also found in WA), so a bailing pump (left) or more simply, a sawn-off plastic bottle scoop (left) are handy things to carry if out at sea for a while.

 About the only thing I do miss with a deck is somewhere handy to mount nav aids, cameras and other useful stuff in front of you.
-I get round that with a pfd with pockets and Peli box between my knees which works OK.
+I get round that with a pfd with pockets and Peli box or a waterproof packbag between my knees.